fadlishidqi/bike-sharing-analytic-streamlit/README.md

 ### 5. **Comparison Between Casual and Registered Users**
    - The total rentals were compared between casual and registered users.

+### 6. **Trip Duration Analysis**
+   - Trips were categorized into short, medium, and long durations.
+   - The distribution of trip durations was analyzed.
+   - Relationships between trip duration and other factors like temperature were explored.

 ## Visualizations

 Several visualizations were created using Seaborn and Matplotlib, including: